 A key feature of these units is the ability to remote "cycle" the power on and off to a device plugged into it.
 The ability to remotely control this "on/off" functionality is a valuable feature, especially if the device is physically far away.
 These units also include a fuse panel, making the purchase of a separate fuse panel unnecessary.

 A PLC is a specialized computer used for partially automating and providing electronic control of electromechanical processes.
-They're designed with multiple input and output arrangements in mind, and typically built to handle extreme temperatures, electrical noise, and vibrations often encountered in industrial processes.
+They're designed with multiple inputs and output arrangements in mind, and typically built to handle extreme temperatures, electrical noise, and vibrations often encountered in industrial processes.

 In other words, PLCs are a type of SCADA device - they monitor, automate, and provide a human interface for electronic control of processes.
 They take what would otherwise be a complicated mechanical process, and digitize it by providing relevant information as well as an intuitive interface.

 To provide this sophisticated level of process control, a PLC gathers data through a series of discrete and analog sensors.
-It then either acts on the data in instances where it's been programmed to take action, or provides its user with relevant data so he or she can take action.
-Also, since they're software controlled, PLCs are supremely adaptable and allow for fast, relatively low-cost reconfiguration of processes.
+It then either acts on the data in instances where it's been programmed to take action or provides its user with relevant data so he or she can take action.
+Also, since they're software-controlled, PLCs are supremely adaptable and allow for fast, relatively low-cost reconfiguration of processes.

 Some RTUs are capable of remote controlling remote site gear using control relay contacts or protocol-based commands.
-Without this ability an RTU can only report remote events to you.
+Without this ability, an RTU can only report remote events to you.
 While this is valuable, you still must physically travel to the monitored location if a change must be made.
 An RTU that includes remote control capability reduces this windshield time to a simple mouse click (or even a fully automated response).

 In summation, an RTU is a device that gives you visibility over remote sites vital to your business operations.
 RTUs are a proven, low-cost solution for monitoring, optimized for network, communications, and transportation processes.
 They provide critical alarm notifications for technicians, allowing them to take action and minimize interruptions and serious issues.